 Vista Lirica is ensemble-in-residence at Greenwich House Music School.
-Founded in 2004, Vista Lirica is a chamber music collective with 5 core members.
+Founded in 2004, Vista Lirica is a chamber music collective with five core members.
 Vista Lirica’s musicians have garnered recognition as soloists and seasoned chamber musicians in the United States and abroad.
 As an ensemble, Vista Lirica captured the international spotlight following its December 2019 Greenwich House concert.
 (See review by The Strad, 3 January 2019.)

-The name ‘Vista Lirica’ springs from Orpheus’ lyre and means ‘lyric view’ [Italian] – a perspective which embraces the unbridled emotionality of Nature as expressed through music and art.
-In the works of the great 19th-century Romantic composers, we discover a full range of expression in which Nature’s power and emotionality take center stage.
-To that end, the music of Beethoven, Schubert, Tchaikovsky, Schumann, Brahms and Fauré are well represented in VL’s concerts.
+The name ‘Vista Lirica’ springs from Orpheus’ lyre and means ‘lyric view’, highlighting Nature as expressed through music and art.
+To that end, the music of Beethoven, Schubert, Tchaikovsky, Schumann, Brahms and Fauré are well represented in Vista Lirica’s concerts.

 Vista Lirica also maintains ongoing collaborations with contemporary neoromantic composers, most notably David Del Tredici, Steven Burke, Lowell Liebermann and Dalit Warshaw.